mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 square : (x: i64) -> i64 = (x: i64) -> i64 {x * x}
 ```

-The type must be present in the definition to declare the arguments.
-For now, the return type must be explicitly told.
-Most of the time, the type of the constant can be omitted, it will be inferred.
+The 'type' must be present in the definition to declare the arguments.
+For now, the **return type** must be explicitly told in the definition too.
+Most of the time, the **function type** of the constant can be omitted, as is redundant, and will be inferred instead.
+That's one of the points of using type inference after all.

 # Explicit end of statements